mantrajs/mantra-cli/README.md

 Create a Meteor application using Mantra spec under `path`.

-It creates a Meteor app, prepares the directories and files, adds Meteor and NPM dependencies, and installs the NPM dependencies.

-**Options**
+It performs the following tasks:

+* Create a Meteor app
+* Prepare a skeleton structure for Mantra and add `.eslintrc` and `.gitignore`
+* Add Meteor and NPM dependencies
+* Install NPM dependencies

+#### Options

 * `--verbose, -v`